Flixbox/flixcards/readme.md

 - Navigate to the repository.
 - Run `yarn install`.
 - Run `yarn start`.
-- Press `a` to download the application to your emulator.
+- Press `a` to download the application to your android emulator.

 ## Production build